squid-cache/squid-cache.github.io/SquidFaq/ConfiguringBrowsers.rst

 This is not a Squid error or bug.
 Microsoft broke the Basic Authentication when they put out IE6 SP1.

+ /!\ this appears to be fixed again in later service packs and IE 7+

 There is a knowledgebase article
 (